tdebatty/java-string-similarity/README.md

 ## Q-Gram

-Q-Gram edit distance, not to confuse with N-Gram distance defined by Kondrak (below), is the relative number of n-grams both strings have in common.
+Q-Gram similarity, not to confuse with N-Gram distance defined by Kondrak (below), is the relative number of n-grams both strings have in common.
+It is thus the Jaccard index between the strings considered as sets of n-grams.
+The computed similarity and distance are relative value (between 0 and 1).

 ```java
 import info.debatty.java.stringsimilarity.*;